-The passion for cruising as an exciting way to explore the world continues to grow.
-Here are the top 10 cruising trends, as predicted by cruise experts.
+Top 10 cruising trends and emerging destinations: The passion for cruising as an exciting way to explore the world continues to grow.
+Here are the top trends as predicted by cruise experts.

 Richard Sasso, president and CEO of MSC Cruises says they’re expanding existing markets to create a longer cruise season.